Catacomb of San Pancrazio: The martyrs

 The catacomb is especially known to have Pancras from Phrygia, a famous martyr, buried within its walls.
+The first notice of the martyrdom of Pancras comes from the Martyrologium Hieronymianum that sets the date of the death at 12 May.

 Pancras was entrusted to his uncle Dionysus at age 8, after his parents died, and they both came to Rome.
-Saint Pancras converted to Christianity while in Rome and at the age of 14, he was beheaded in May 304 AD (around 303 AD Christians were being persecuted for their faith) when he refused to sacrifice to the gods.
-Before Diocletian, emperor at the time, was impressed with how young Pancras was and how he had the courage to refuse sacrificing to the Gods, so he offered Pancras money and power to leave the Christian faith, but Pancras still refused so he was beheaded and thrown to the side.

-His body was abandoned on the Via Aurelia and was picked up by a Christian matrona, Ottavilla, who buried him.
-Ottavilla found the body and the head on May 12 304 AD, she picked them up, wrapped Pancras in precious linen and buried him specifically in the Catacombs that stood there.
-His head was eventually placed in a precious manner in the Basilica; the body lies in an urn and the site still reads "Hic decollatus fuit Sanctus Pancratius" (Here San Pancras was beheaded).
+Saint Pancras converted to Christianity while in Rome.
+At the age of 14, he was beheaded in May 304 AD when he refused to sacrifice to the Roman gods.
+Diocletian, emperor at the time, was impressed with young Pancras and how he had the courage to refuse sacrificing to the gods, so he offered Pancras money and power to leave the Christian faith, but Pancras still refused and so was beheaded.
+His body was abandoned on the Via Aurelia and was picked up by a Christian matron, Ottavilla, who buried him.
+Ottavilla found the body and the head on May 12, 304, picked them up, wrapped Pancras in precious linen and buried him specifically in the catacombs that stood there.
+His head was eventually placed in a precious manner in the Basilica where the body lies in an urn reading "Hic decollatus fuit Sanctus Pancratius" ("Here Saint Pancras was beheaded").
 His body now rests among other martyrs buried in the Catacombs.

-The ancient sources, particularly the Medieval itineraries for pilgrims, mention other martyrs buried within the catacomb: Artemy, Paulinus, Sophia and her three daughters Faith, Hope and Charity.
-The resting place of the last four martyrs can probably be identified with the so-called cubicle of St. Sophia.
+The ancient sources, particularly the Medieval itineraries for pilgrims, mention other martyrs buried within the catacomb: Artemy, Paulina, Sophia and her three daughters Faith, Hope and Charity.
+The resting place of the last four martyrs can probably be identified with the so-called cubiculum of St. Sophia.

-The cult of St. Pancras highly spread during the Middle Ages, so much so that the catacomb bearing his name was one of the few in Rome that could always be visited by the pilgrims.
-The once di Calepodio cemetery, where Pancras was buried, changed its name to the Catacombs of San Pancrazio.
-The first notice about the martyrdom of Pancras comes from the Martyrologium Hieronymianum, that sets the date of the death at 12 May.
+The cult of St. Pancras spread during the Middle Ages, so much so that the catacomb bearing his name was one of the few in Rome that could always be visited by pilgrims.